gersonkaitor/ReadMe-Profile/README.md

 - 👋 Hi, I’m @Gerson Kaitor
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Complete Web Development and Python

 <!---
 Gerson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.